Particle quantum states with indefinite mass and neutrino oscillations: Introduction

-However, in describing such an important and firmly experimentally established phenomenon as neutrino oscillations (see \cite {pdg}), an essentially phenomenological theory based on the pioneer works by B. Pontecorvo and Z. Maki et al. \cite{Pontecorvo}, \cite{MNS} is used.
-Its statements are given in various review articles and monographs (see, e.g., \cite{bp}, \cite{kayser}, \cite{osc3}, \cite{dolg}, \cite{MP}, \cite{FY}, \cite{Giunti}, \cite{bil}).
+However, in describing such an important and firmly ex\-pe\-ri\-mentally established pheno\-me\-non as neutrino oscillations (see \cite {pdg}), an essentially phenomenological theory based on the pioneer works by B. Pontecorvo \cite{Pontecorvo} and Z. Maki et al. \cite{MNS} is used.
+Its statements are given in various review articles and monographs (see, e.g., \cite{bp,kayser,osc3,dolg,MP,FY,Giunti,bil,AS}).
 The primary assumption of this theory is that the neutrinos are massive and there are three neutrino types with different masses.
 It is also postulated that the neutrinos produced in reactions are in the states which are superpositions of states with fixed masses, the so-called mass states.
-These states form the so-called flavor basis.
+These superpositions build the so-called flavor basis.
 The transformation to this basis from the mass basis is given by a unitary mixing matrix.
 Initially, the mass basis elements are described by plane waves with the same (three-dimensional) momentum.
-The time evolution of the flavor states is described by a solution of the corresponding Cauchy problem.
+The time evolution of the flavor states is described by the solution of the corresponding Cauchy problem.

-The conclusions of this theory hold true when the neutrino energy is large compared to their masses $ m_{\nu}^{2}/{\cal E}_{\nu}^{2}\ll 1$.
-Neutrino masses are extremely small.
-Due to this fact, neutrino energies, which satisfy this condition are not too high.
+The conclusions of this theory are valid when the neutrino energy is large compared to their masses $ m_{\nu}^{2}/{\cal E}_{\nu}^{2}\ll 1$.
+The neutrino masses are extremely small.
+Due to this fact, the neutrino energies, which satisfy this condition, are not too high.
 Therefore, there is an obvious logical contradiction.
-On the one hand, neutrino oscillations are observed at energies that are typical for the Standard Model.
-On the other hand, oscillations suggest the possibility of transformations of free fermions with equal electroweak quantum numbers to each other, contrary to the the Standard Model.
+On the one hand, neutrino oscillations are observed at the energies that are typical for the Standard Model.
+On the other hand, oscillations suggest the possibility of transformations of free fermions with equal electroweak quantum numbers into each other, contrary to the Standard Model.

+In the Standard Model of electroweak interactions, mass generation is due to spontaneous symmetry breaking.
+Mass matrices are diagonalized after spontaneous symmetry breaking.
+This transformation leads to the appearance of a mixing matrix in the terms of the interaction Lagrangian associated with charged currents.
+The mixing in the Lagrangian of free fields is absent and the fields of fermions with different masses are quantized independently.
+As the consequence, all fermions in this model are fundamental particles uncorrelated with each other.